AdelaideSky/GoXlr-Macos/README.md

 For now, full control & compatibility is not possible on mac, you still need a windows VM if you want to update colors, mic & effects but - unlike what TC-helicon said, the device is perfectly compatible with Macos and this app shows it.

-Oh also, I have absolutely no link with TC-Helicon, i'm not affiliated with them and this project also..
-The official driver is on their website and it's not their responsability if there is any damage to your device (GoXlr/GoXlr mini).
-Use the software at your own risk !
-(I never had problems but shht)
+Oh also, I have absolutely no link with TC-Helicon, i'm not affiliated with them and neither is this project.
+The official driver is on their website and it's not their responsibility if there is any damage to your device (GoXlr/GoXlr mini).

 ## Warning